 |10.||Fujifilm X-E3||Y||stereo / mono||Y||-||micro||2.0||Y||-||Y|

 |11.||Fujifilm X-T20||Y||stereo / mono||Y||-||micro||2.0||Y||-||-|

 It is notable that the A9 II has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The X-T30 lacks such a headphone port.

 Studio photographers will appreciate that the Sony A9 II (unlike the X-T30) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the X-T30 and the A9 II are recent models that are part of the current product line-up.
-The X-T30 replaced the earlier Fujifilm X-T20, while the A9 II followed on from the Sony A9.
+The A9 II is a recent model that features in the current product line-up of Sony.
+In contrast, the X-T30 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X-T30 was succeeded by the Fujifilm X-T30 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.